 What Are My Options for Diastasis Recti Repair?

 Pregnancy can take a huge toll on your body.
 Your belly swells to make room for your growing child, your breasts enlarge with milk, and your skin seemingly stretches everywhere.
 And about two-thirds of pregnant women end up with diastasis recti, or separated abdominal muscles, as a result of pregnancy.
 After childbirth, these changes can result in sagging breasts, stretch marks, sagging skin in the abdomen and, if you have diastasis recti, a fuller, rounder stomach that you may refer to as a “pooch.”
-For these reasons, many Connecticut and Houston women consider a Mommy Makeover with Dr. Fusi & Dr. Craig.
+For these reasons, many Houston women consider a Mommy Makeover with Dr. Fusi & Dr. Craig.

 Tell Me More About Diastasis Recti.
 This Sounds Like a Serious Condition.